cooscoos/Hoive/README.md

 ## To do
 ### Mosquito

-Logic for mosquito is embedded in pmoore.
-Needs to be embedded in board if things are going to work with history.

-Logic for mosquito doesn't allow it to sumo.
-Really the mosquito to completely restart pmoore turn as the sucked beast.

-Get test mosquito working

-Tidy up.
+- done, tidy up pmoore etc and then write some very good tests because that was a nighmare.

 ### Tidy up

+- does sumo need a bee check?

-Have a really good tidy up and benchmark of the code once all animals done, and start to think about how it interacts with online module.
+- Have a really good tidy up and benchmark of the code once all animals done, and start to think about how it interacts with online module.

 ### Online
 Make it so that two people can play on t'internet and other weirdos can just watch.